Prateek2134/Plant-Diseases-Detection/README.md

 📌 Project Overview

-This project focuses on detecting diseases in rice plants using Convolutional Neural Networks (CNN) and recommending suitable pesticides for treatment.
-The system analyzes images of rice leaves and identifies whether the plant is healthy or infected.
+This project detects rice plant diseases using Convolutional Neural Networks (CNN).
+The system analyzes leaf images and identifies diseases, helping farmers take quick action.

-The model is trained using a dataset of rice leaf images and can classify the following diseases:
+🌱 Diseases Detected

-Bacterial Blight
+    1. Bacterial Blight

-Brown Spot
+    2. Brown Spot

-Leaf Smut
+    3. Leaf Smut

-Healthy Leaf

-The system helps farmers detect diseases early, reduce crop loss, and improve agricultural productivity.

-🎯 Objectives

-Detect rice leaf diseases using deep learning (CNN)

-Provide early diagnosis for farmers

-Recommend appropriate pesticides for treatment

-Improve crop yield through smart agriculture technology

-🧠 Technologies Used

-🐍 Python

-🤖 Machine Learning

-🧠 Deep Learning (CNN)

-📊 NumPy & Pandas

-🖼️ Image Processing

-🔬 TensorFlow / Keras

 📂 Dataset

-The dataset contains 4000+ rice leaf images used for training and testing the CNN model.
+The dataset contains 40 images for each class (40-40-40-40) used for training and testing the model.

-Images include:

-Diseased leaves

-Healthy leaves

-Dataset Source: Kaggle

-⚙️ Methodology
+⚙️ Technology Used

-1️⃣ Image Collection
-2️⃣ Image Preprocessing
-3️⃣ Feature Extraction using CNN
-4️⃣ Disease Classification
-5️⃣ Pesticide Recommendation

-📈 Model Performance

-✅ Accuracy Achieved: 90%

-The CNN model successfully identifies rice plant diseases with high reliability.

-🌱 Impact

-This system helps farmers:

-Detect diseases early

-Apply correct pesticides

-Reduce crop damage

-Improve food production

-📊 Future Improvements

-Mobile application for farmers 📱

-Real-time disease detection

-Integration with IoT sensors

-Support for more crop diseases

-👨‍💻 Author

-Prateek Rao
+Python

-BTech – Machine Learning
+Machine Learning

+CNN (Deep Learning)

+TensorFlow / Keras

+Image Processing

+📊 Result

+The model achieved around 90% accuracy in detecting rice leaf diseases.

+🎯 Goal

+Early disease detection and pesticide recommendation to improve crop health and yield.